bec-archer/SR80-Manuals/user-manual.md

 ### When There's No Tag

 The app works completely normally without a tag — tags are a convenience, not a requirement.
 Jobs with no tag assigned show the **gray viewfinder icon** on their item cards as a reminder, but everything else (photos, notes, status flow, cost entry) works exactly the same.

 ---

+### Flagging Equipment

+If a specific piece of equipment has a history of suspicious warranty claims or other issues, you can flag it.
+This requires the equipment to have a tag — you can only flag equipment that has a QR sticker record in the system.

+**Setting a flag:** From an item detail view where equipment info is displayed (near the QR tag section), tap **Flag Equipment**.
+Type a reason (e.g., "3rd warranty claim — customer keeps swapping cylinders") and confirm.
+Any role can set equipment flags.

+**What it looks like:** A flagged piece of equipment shows the amber warning banner on any item detail view where that equipment appears.
+If this cylinder comes back in six months under a new job, the banner will be there waiting.

+**Removing a flag:** Admin only — tap **Remove Flag** and confirm.
+The flag history is preserved even after removal.

+---